Schumann resonances: Jupiter and Saturn

 Lightning activity has been optically detected on Jupiter.
 Existence of lightning activity on that planet was predicted by Bar-Nun [1975] and it is now supported by data from Galileo, Voyagers 1 and 2, Pioneers 10 and 11, and Cassini.
 Saturn is also confirmed to have lightning activity.
 Though three visiting spacecraft (Pioneer 11 in 1979, Voyager 1 in 1980, and Voyager 2 in 1981) failed to provide any convincing evidence from optical observations, in July 2012 the Cassini spacecraft detected visible lightning flashes, and electromagnetic sensors aboard the spacecraft detected signatures that are characteristic of lightning.

 Little is known about the electrical parameters of the interior of Jupiter or Saturn.
 Even the question of what should serve as the lower waveguide boundary is a non-trivial one in case of the gaseous planets.
 There seem to be no works dedicated to Schumann resonances on Saturn.
 To date there has been only one attempt to model Schumann resonances on Jupiter.

 Here, the electrical conductivity profile within the gaseous atmosphere of Jupiter was calculated using methods similar to those used to model stellar interiors, and it was pointed out that the same methods could be easily extended to the other gas giants Saturn, Uranus and Neptune.
 Given the intense lightning activity at Jupiter, the Schumann resonances should be easily detectable with a sensor suitably positioned within the planetary-ionospheric cavity.

 In popular culture

-In the 1998 Japanese cyberpunk anime series Serial Experiments Lain, this concept is the building block to establish a global communication between the human subconcious and the machines.
+In the 1998 Japanese cyberpunk anime series Serial Experiments Lain, this concept is the building block to establish a global communication between the human subconscious and the machines.